gokceuludogan/PLMs_for_drug_design/README.md

 ### Target Specific Models

 Training target specific models require protein-ligand interactions from BindingDB.
-Data must be first prepared by following instructions described in `notebooks/`
+Data must be first prepared by following instructions described in `notebooks/` or downloaded from [corresponding Zenodo repository](https://zenodo.org/record/6832146)

 Targeted generative models can be then finetuned with initializing from ProteinRoBERTa and ChemBERTa variants (ChemBERTaLM or the original ChemBERTa)
 ```bash